Carbon Tax Act

 The Carbon Tax Act No. 13 (Gazette No. 42483) was passed on Thursday the 23rd May 2019.
 Carbon Tax is a vessel through which South Africa can contribute to the global effort to stabilise greenhouse gas concentrations in the atmosphere and drive sustainable economic growth.

 Through the Carbon Tax Act, the South African National Treasury is imposing taxes on local activities that release significant amounts of greenhouse gases.
-Additionally, the Carbon Tax Act will reward entities that use energy efficiently through the incorporation of tax-free incentives.
+Additionally, the Carbon Tax Act rewards entities that use energy efficiently through the incorporation of tax-free incentives.
 The Carbon Tax Act aims to encourage investments in energy efficient, low carbon technologies.

 The Carbon Tax Act embraces the principle of “the polluter pays” where the costs of environmental damage must be paid by those who are responsible for harming the environment.
 In other words, the amount of carbon tax that a company is required to pay is dependent on the amount of greenhouse gases that are emitted.